 Hôpital Universitaire de Mirebalais

-When it opens its doors in 2013, this 205,000-square foot, 300-bed facility will offer a level of care never before available at a public facility in Haiti.
-And at a time when Haiti desperately needs skilled professionals, Hôpital Universitaire de Mirebalais will provide high-quality education for the next generation of Haitian nurses, medical students, and resident physicians.
+After opening services in phases in 2013, this 205,000-square foot, 300-bed facility offers a level of care never before available at a public facility in Haiti.
+And at a time when Haiti desperately needs skilled professionals, Hôpital Universitaire de Mirebalais is providing high-quality education for the next generation of Haitian nurses, medical students, and resident physicians.
 Learn more about Hôpital Universitaire de Mirebalais >

 The January 12, 2010, earthquake